-We are honoured to have MVRDV’s Nathalie De Vries deliver a BEAToronto Talk on Wednesday, June 3, 2026.
+We are honoured to have MVRDV's Nathalie De Vries and Sanne van der Burgh deliver a BEA Toronto Talk on Wednesday, June 03, 2026.
 This session will be held in person at the Paul Cadario Conference Centre.
 Event schedule and location details below.

 BEAToronto is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.